San Diego Safari Park is a wildlife paradise in Southern California.

 Weather at San Diego Safari Park

-Because of some odd zoning rules, the Safari Park is in San Diego, which is why it gets referred to as the San Diego Safari Park.
+Because of some odd zoning rules, the Safari Park is in San Diego, referred to as the San Diego Safari Park.

 Escondido is around 32 km (20 miles) inland and usually 5 to 7 degrees Celcius (10 to 14 Fahrenheit) warmer than oceanfront San Diego.